parsaghaffari/browserbee/tests/README.md

 - Use `beforeEach` for setup to ensure test isolation
 - Keep test data small and focused
 - Average test execution time: ~5 seconds for full suite
+- Memory management tests ensure no leaks in core components

 ## Continuous Integration